-Version 1.0 of the SFR Generator was developed by Camp Dresser & McKee (CDM) for the South Platte Decision Support System (SPDSS) in January 2007.
+Version 1.0 of the SFR Generator was developed by CDM Smith.

 The SFR generator is developed for a Windows operating environment using Visual Basic 2005 and the .NET libraries.
 The package is distributed as a self-contained setup program that will install the program and any required libraries that are not already on the target machine.
 These libraries include the .NET libraries, which consume a significant amount of disk space.
 The program will be installed into the local program files directory and will have an entry on the start button.
 Local administrative privilege is required to install this package.